michidk/vscli/README.md

 vscli /path/to/project              # open vscode in the specified directory
 ```

-The default behaviour tries to dectect whether the project is a [devcontainers](https://containers.dev/) project.
+The default behaviour tries to detect whether the project is a [devcontainers](https://containers.dev/) project.
 If it is, it will launch the devcontainer instead - if not it will launch vscode normally.

-You can change the launch behvaiour using the `--behaviour` flag:
+You can change the launch behaviour using the `--behaviour` flag:

 ```sh
 vscli --behaviour force-container . # force open vscode devcontainer (even if vscli did not detect a devcontainer)